GF1ame/EGE11/README.md

-Made by GF1ame
+Made by GF1ame.
-All tasks, types and solves are here
+All tasks, their types and solutions are here